plotly/public-health/tutorials/google-flu-trends.md

 ![Add All Plots](../screencasts/google-flu-trends/dashboard/add-plot-all.png)

-Now that we have added all the plots to the dashboard, for each plot where it says "Enter a title..." insert plot titles: **Flu Search Volume in Oklahoma**, **Flu Search Volume in New York**, and **Flu Search Volume in United States**, **Flu Search Boxplot** twice, in the same order as we added the plots.
+Now that we have added all the plots to the dashboard, for each plot where it says, "Enter a title..." insert plot titles: **Flu Search Volume in Oklahoma**, **Flu Search Volume in New York**, and **Flu Search Volume in United States**, **Flu Search Boxplot** twice, in the same order as we added the plots.
 Your result ought to look like below.

 ![Add Plot Titles](../screencasts/google-flu-trends/dashboard/add-plot-title.png)

 ### 3.2.
 Style It

 Now that we have the structure of our dashboard, we can style it.
-To do so, navigate to the *settings icon* directly opposite the dashboard title.
-When hovering you ought to see the option settings from the menu.
+To do so, navigate to the *Settings Icon* directly opposite the dashboard title.
+When hovering you ought to see the option **Settings** from the menu.

 ![Settings](../screencasts/google-flu-trends/dashboard/settings.png)

-After clicking *settings*, a panel ought to appear from the right-hand side of the screen.
-Here, we have the option of headers, colors, text, layout, and filter.
+After clicking **Settings**, a panel ought to appear from the right-hand side of the screen.
+Here, we have the option of *Headers*, *Colors*, *Text*, *Layout*, and *Filter*.
 First, in *Headers*, we can set the title, add a logo, and multiple links.
 For this tutorial, add **Flu Trends** to the *Title* text box.
 Next, let's add the Google logo.
 We can do this by simply adding the URL for the logo PNG: **http://diylogodesigns.com/blog/wp-content/uploads/2016/04/new-google-logo-png.png**.

 ![Header](../screencasts/google-flu-trends/dashboard/header.png)